TO BECOME CANADA'S LEADING ONLINE SHOPPING DESTINATION.

 LIKE OUR SHOP.CA MEMBERS, THIS BOARD KNOWS A GOOD DEAL WHEN THEY SEE ONE.

-Dossett holds a degree in business administration with honors from the Richard Ivey School of Business at the University of Western Ontario in Canada.
-He is married and has three children.
+Jeff received a degree in business administration with honors from the Ivey School of Business at the University of Western Ontario in Canada.

 Paul Belanger director Paul is a partner since 1994 of Blake, Cassels & Graydon LLP.
 Paul practices in the Corporate Law and Securities Groups in the Toronto office.
 His practice emphasizes the business, affairs and regulation of financial institutions, including life and property and casualty insurance companies, commercial banks, trust and loan companies, and other regulated and unregulated providers of financial services.